It's named after an octopus trap — and that's not all that's unusual about broken-heart syndrome. It occurs almost

 Sources: Prasad A, et al. American Heart Journal (2008), Vol. 155, No. 3, pp. 408–17; others.

 The precise cause isn't known, but experts think that surging stress hormones (for example, adrenaline) essentially "stun" the heart, triggering changes in heart muscle cells or coronary blood vessels (or both) that prevent the left ventricle from contracting effectively.
 Researchers suspect that older women are more vulnerable because of reduced levels of estrogen after menopause.
 In studies with rats whose ovaries had been removed, the ones given estrogen while under stress had less left-ventricle dysfunction and higher levels of certain heart-protective substances.

 Takotsubo symptoms are indistinguishable from those of a heart attack.
 And an electrocardiogram (ECG) may show abnormalities similar to those found in some heart attacks — in particular, changes known as ST-segment elevation.
 Consequently, imaging studies and other measures are needed to rule out a heart attack.
 To get a definitive diagnosis, clinicians look for the following:

-No evidence on an angiogram of blockages in the coronary arteries — the most common cause of heart attacks.
-(The coronary arteries are also not blocked in microvessel disease, a more common cause of heart attack symptoms in older women.
-Microvessel disease results from abnormal dilation of the blood vessels feeding the heart.)
+- No evidence on an angiogram of blockages in the coronary arteries — the most common cause of heart attacks.

 - A rapid but small rise in cardiac biomarkers (substances released into the blood when the heart is damaged).
 In a heart attack, cardiac biomarkers take longer to rise but peak higher.

-Evidence from an x-ray, echocardiogram (ultrasound image), or other imaging technique that there are abnormal movements in the walls of the left ventricle.
+- An echocardiogram (ultrasound image) or other imaging technique that shows abnormal movements in the walls of the left ventricle.
 The most common abnormality in takotsubo cardiomyopathy — the one that gives the disorder its name — is ballooning of the lower part of the left ventricle (apex).
 During contraction (systole), this bulging ventricle resembles a tako-tsubo, a pot used by Japanese fishermen to trap octopuses.
 Another term for the disorder is apical ballooning syndrome.
 (See "Apical ballooning and the tako-tsubo.")

 Apical ballooning and the tako-tsubo